alix-tz/escriptorium-documentation/docs/annotate.md

 ---
-title: Annotate with eScriptorium
+title: Annotation in eScriptorium
 summary: About the annotation features in eScriptorium.
 authors:
     - Alix Chagué
-date: 2023-02-22
+date: 2023-04-21
 ---

-# Walkthrough: annotation with eScriptorium
+# Annotation in eScriptorium

-???+ Warning
+!!!
+Note
     This section details the "Annotation" components, not the "Segmentation" features, which are two different things.

 Annotation can be performed at two levels: